corda/corda-docs/content/en/docs/corda-os/4.6/oracles.md

 # Writing oracle services

-This article covers *oracles*: network services that link the ledger to the outside world by providing facts that affect the validity of transactions.
+This tutorial covers *oracles*: network services that link the ledger to the outside world by providing facts that affect the validity of transactions.

 The current prototype includes an example oracle that provides an interest rate fixing service.
 It is used by the IRS trading demo app.

-## Introduction to oracles
+## Introduction

 Oracles are a key concept in the block chain/decentralised ledger space.
 They can be essential for many kinds of application, because we often wish to condition the validity of a transaction on some fact being true or false, but the ledger itself